 IFCI Ltd. was listed on the NSE on April 26, 1995.
-In the last five years, the company has given a massive return of more than 1000%.
-Will IFCI continue to provide such great returns in the future as well?
+In the last five years, its stock has given a massive return of around 840%.
+Will IFCI continue to provide such great returns in 2025 and the future years as well?
 Let’s explore IFCI’s growth potential and IFCI share price target from 2025 to 2050 in this article.

 About IFCI

 The Industrial Finance Corporation of India (IFCI) is a government company under the Ministry of Finance.
 It was established in 1948 as India’s first development financial institution.
-It supports industries financially and promotes the country’s economic growth.
-Over the years, IFCI has played an important role in funding large projects in infrastructure, manufacturing, and services.
+IFCI plays an important role in funding large projects in infrastructure, manufacturing, and services.
 It provides loans, investment services, and financial advice to businesses.

 IFCI Business Model

-- Providing Loans: IFCI makes loans to businesses, particularly in industries such as manufacturing, power, and infrastructure.
-It makes money off the interest on these loans.
+- Providing Loans: IFCI gives loans to businesses, particularly in industries such as manufacturing, power, and infrastructure.

-- Advisory Services: IFCI provides companies with financial advice, project planning, and management.
-It charges a fee for these services.
+- Advisory Services: IFCI offers services such as financial advice, project planning, and management to companies.

 - Leasing and Renting: IFCI leases properties and receives rental income from the businesses that use them.